grame-cncm/faustdoc/src/tutorials/signal-api.md

 Generating complex expressions by directly using the signal API can quickly become really tricky and unpracticable.
 So a language *created on top* of the signal API is usually needed.
 This is exactly what the *Block Diagram Algebra* is all about, and the entire Faust language itself.

 But some other approaches can possibly be tested.
-The [Elementary audio language](https://www.elementary.audio) for instance is built over a similar [signal language](https://docs.elementary.audio/guides/making_sound) and uses JavaScript as the upper layer language to help create complex signal graphs programmatically.
+The [Elementary audio language](https://www.elementary.audio) for instance is built over a similar [signal language](https://docs.elementary.audio/guides/making_sound) and uses JavaScript as the upper layer language to help create a complex list of output signals programmatically.
 Other approaches using graphical based tools could certainly be tested.